 whose service has guaranteed

-the freedom we have to celebrate today.
+the freedom we have

 A toast to John